so630/iiith-emess/README.md

 if it shows `switch to expo go`, please type `s` to do so then <b>scan the QR code given using the Expo GO app</b>
 and then you can preview the app.

+link to youtube video for submission: <a href="https://youtu.be/Qi-qNenWcQs">https://youtu.be/Qi-qNenWcQs</a>